GSA/ficam-pacs/pages/pacs_procurements.md

 		<li>What are the facility’s common ingress and egress traffic patterns?</li>
 		<li>What throughput speeds are needed?</li>
 		<li>What are the ongoing operational and projected maintenance needs?</li>
-		<li>What are the training needs for PACS/E-PACS administrators, operators, technicians, and users?</li>
+		<li>What are the training needs for PACS administrators, operators, technicians, and users?</li>
 		<li>Which PIV authentication mechanism(s) will be needed to secure the facility?</li>
 	</ul>
 	</li>